The Black Caps - like defending champions Australia unbeaten at the tournament so far - top the Super Eights table on run-rate.

 However, Sri Lanka captain Mahela Jayawardene for one believes New Zealand have yet to be tested at this tournament.

-"They are playing some really good cricket but they haven't played one of the top teams yet," he told AFP.
+"They are playing some really good cricket but they haven't played one of the top teams yet," he told reporters.

 Hosts New Zealand, third in the International Cricket Council (ICC) one-day ratings, and fourth-placed Sri Lanka squared a five-match series 2-2 in January after the final game was washed out.